-At The Data Incubator we run a free eight-week data science fellowship to help our Fellows land industry jobs.
-We love Fellows with diverse academic backgrounds that go beyond what companies traditionally think of when hiring data scientists.
+At The Data Incubator we run a free eight-week Data Science Fellowship Program to help our Fellows land industry jobs.
+We love Fellows with diverse academic backgrounds that go beyond what companies traditionally think of when hiring Data Scientists.
 Matthew was a Fellow in our Fall 2015 cohort who landed a job with one of our hiring partners, AdTheorent.

 What do you think you got out of The Data Incubator?